Cooking the Ultralight Way

 Alcohol stoves: These days alcohol stoves are the overwhelming favorites.
 They are simple, no moving parts, lightweight and they put out a pretty hot flame.
 The most important consideration is pick the stove to fit the size of the pot.
 Just like at home you put a small pot on a small burner.
-If you are using a pot with a small base like a Hiney Pot or a small mug choose a stove that concentrates the flame right on the bottom of the pot like the Sputnik stove.
+If you are using a pot with a small base like a Hiney Pot or a small mug choose a stove that concentrates the flame right on the bottom of the pot.
 For medium sized pots try a Blue-Mini which has a medium sized flame spread.
 And for larger pots try a Blue-Torch which has a wide flame spread.
 Using a Blue-Torch with a small mug would be a total waste of fuel and heat.
 The flame spread would go right up the sides past the pot.
 Not very efficient.
 There are lots of stoves to choose from out there, just pick the one that fits the pot you are going to use.

 Alcohol stoves do have there minuses.
 In cold weather (below freezing) they don't function as well as they do in warmer weather.
 The alcohol just doesn't vaporize well and the flame can be weak.
 Plus it takes a lot of time and fuel to boil really cold water.
 If you are a thru-hiker your supply of alcohol will need to be purchased along the way as it can not be shipped by airmail.
 HEET gas line antifreeze in the yellow bottle can be bought in gas stations along the way.